-Semiconductors are a crucial element in modern electronics, making up an important part of many commonly used electronic devices, such as mobile phones, tablets, PCs, radios, and more - essentially all modern devices that many of us have become so highly dependent on in everyday life.
-As one might expect due to their central importance, the semiconductor industry is an extensive and competitive industry.
-In 2015, global sales exceeded 335 billion U.S. dollars.
-While revenue in regions such as Japan, Europe and the Americas is expected to show signs of leveling out, an increase is expected inthe Asia-Pacific region.
+Semiconductors are a crucial element in modern electronics, making up an important component of many commonly used electronic devices including smartphones, tablets, and PCs - essentially all modern devices that many of us have become so highly dependent on in everyday life.
+As one might expect due to their central importance, the semiconductor industry is extensive and competitive.
+In 2021, global semiconductor sales reached 595 billion U.S. dollars, with the semiconductor industry predicted to grow once again in 2022 to 676 billion U.S. dollars.
+Memory semiconductors and 5G chips led semiconductor market growth in the year.

 This text provides general information.
 Statista assumes no